emmarodrigue/hunny/README.md

     - ### **Features:**
 		- (Sprint 1) created project structure using Django framework, linking and editing templates, and creating a file to format other templates to promote a uniform UI
 		- (Sprint 2) created chat and chat room interface, created a landing page, handled matches for using websockets to enable chat functionality between users
+		- (Sprint 3) implemented chat interface to display user matches, chat room ui expands for more info, developed a more user friendly matchroom, landing page and more
 	- ### **Links to contributions:**
 		- **Sprint 1**
 		- work done mostly within **kody** branch but also **develop** and **demo**